How to Communicate with Millennials at Work – 23 Surefire Tips to Retire the Stereotypes

 How to Communicate with Millennials at Work

-Many of these individuals have just turned 30 years old, yet they have the drive and experience it takes to find lasting professional success.
+Many millennial workers have just turned 30 years old, yet they have the drive and experience it takes to find lasting professional success.
 Millennials differ from other generations in several key areas, particularly their communication style.
 Face-to-face meetings, telephone conversations, and 9-to-5 business hours are increasingly being replaced by intranet software, social media, chat, email and instant messaging on a 24/7 basis.

 If you want to utilize millennials to their full potential, keep them engaged in their work; and to reduce millennial turnover, you need to understand the core values and the communication style that define millennials.